fornacif/summit-emea-tl07/README.md

 ```

 #### Display spellcheck suggestions
 We are going to customize the TouchUI interface to display to Author users spellcheck suggestions.
-The file omnisearch.js must be modified with the following changes:
+The file /libs/granite/ui/components/shell/clientlibs/shell/js/omnisearch.js must be customized with the following changes:
 ```javascript
 // Line 424
 if (target.spellcheckSuggestion) {